 Choosing a Certificate

-- Our Capstone certificate is designed for learners who are considering future graduate/professional education or are currently enrolled in a graduate program outside UW-Madison.
+- Our Capstone certificate is designed for learners who are considering future graduate/professional education, are gap year students looking to gain direct patient contact prior to medical school, or are currently enrolled in a graduate program outside UW-Madison.
 This certificate provides graduate credits on a UW-Madison transcript.

 - Our Professional certificate is designed for working professionals wishing to acquire skills in patient advocacy.
-This noncredit certificate offers a professional certification from the Center for Patient Partnerships.
+This noncredit certificate offers a professional certification from the Center for Patient Partnerships, which includes a transcript and CEUs from UW-Extension.

 - Our Graduate certificate is for graduate and professional students enrolled in degree programs at UW-Madison seeking a concentration in consumer health advocacy.